March 2026 cohort in session

 Isaac Nash-Bey

 AAI grew out of a problem its founder saw firsthand.
-After more than 20 years designing industrial automation systems, Isaac Nash-Bey watched the field advance faster than the talent pipeline feeding it — while the students who could fill that gap, particularly in underserved communities, rarely got near the technology at all.
+After more than 20 years in the advanced manufacturing industry, Isaac Nash-Bey watched the field advance faster than the talent pipeline feeding it — while the students who could fill that gap, particularly in underserved communities, rarely got near the technology at all.

 AAI was created to close that distance.
 The organization puts industrial robots, machine vision, and additive manufacturing directly in students' hands, helping them build technical skills, discover career pathways, and gain exposure to the same systems powering modern manufacturing.
 Isaac's industry background shapes how that work gets done — and keeps it grounded in what employers actually need.